KartikSharma907/KartikSharma907.github.io/_portfolio/car_detect_yolo.md

 ---
 title: 'Car Detection using YOLO: You Only Look Once'
-excerpt: "I convolutionally implemented object detection on a car dataset using the YOLO model, which was further modified using a U-net architecture.
+excerpt: "I implemented real-time object detection on a car dataset using the YOLO model, which was further improved using a U-net architecture.
 The YOLO model was stacked with Non-max suppression layers using IOU grid analysis to obtain the most accurate boundary boxes.
 <br/><img src='/images/car_detect_yolo.png'>"
 collection: portfolio
 tags: